elliotperviz/cmms/md/silicon/README.md

   - Open "Si.tersoff" with `vim`/`less`/`cat` and check the syntax
 2. We relax both atomic positions and box lengths at the same time.
 3. We finally perform a short NVE run to check the appropriate choice of timestep.
+   This checks the timestep for numerical stability: the condition is that the total energy should be conserved, within a reasonable tolerance, over the duration of the simulation.

 **Objectives**